valkey-io/valkey-doc/topics/atomic-slot-migration.md

 operators would retry the migration after flushing, which should now succeed almost instantly due to an empty database.

-## Configuring Atomic Slot Migration
+## Configuring atomic slot migration

 Some configurations may be worth tuning based on your workload: